 Telemedicine or telehealth services refer to electronic communications and software to deliver clinical aid in the form of virtual sessions with doctors or e-prescribing.
 Everyone involved, from the patient to the prescriber to the pharmacy employee who hands the prescription to the patient, benefits from such a modern approach.
-Let’s explore its advantages in detail.
+Let’s explore its

 Telemedicine delivers quality healthcare easier and faster than traditional medicine to anyone who needs it.
 Patients are saved from traveling to the hospital or doctor’s office, booking advanced appointments, or waiting in long lines.
 In addition, ordering medicines through e-pharmacy is handy, especially for disabled people, the elderly, and those who live far away from the traditional pharmacy.